minqiaowang/hybrid-adg/test-with-adg/test-with-adg.md

 Now we can run some testing with the ADG.

+## Lab Prerequisites

+This lab assumes you have already completed the following labs:

+- Deploy Active Data Guard with LVM or ASM

 ## Test transaction replication

 1. From on-premise side, create a test user in orclpdb.